Children’s Day 2021 | World Famous Day

 Jawaharlal Nehru used to tell that the children are the future of the country.
 He once said that today’s children will make tomorrow’s India.
 He has always emphasized the importance of children’s education.
 Chacha Nehru also has a very important role in the establishment many of educational institutions, schools, and colleges in India.
 Jawaharlal Nehru died in the year 1964.
 Before his death, this day was celebrated on 20 November.
 Since 1964, This day was celebrated every year in the country on 14th November, the birthday of Jawaharlal Nehru.

-How is Children’s Day celebrated?
+How is Children’s Day celebrated?-

 On the day of November 14, many programs are organized for the intellectual and physical development of children.
 Various types of competitions are held in the schools in which there are programs like music, dance, exercise, painting exhibition and drama by the children.
-On Children’s day, all the classes are decorated with colorful balloons.
-In this program, children display different arts by wearing colorful clothes.
+On Children’s day, all the classes are decorated with colourful balloons.
+In this program, children display different arts by wearing colourful clothes.
 Poems and patriotic poems are also presented.
 On this occasion, fancy dress competition is also organized in schools in which children participate as Mahatma Gandhi and Chacha Nehru.

 For such children who do not have parents, some organizations come forward and celebrate Children’s Day by providing the necessary things for them.
 Charity programs are also run by famous industrialists in India for the development of children, whose money is spent on the education and health of children, and on Children’s Day, collective decisions are taken for their future in a big way.
 In many competitions organized at various places, the children who win at the end are given small prizes by the school or institution, in which sweets and chocolates are the main ones.
 Many toys, sweets, and other fun things are also gifted to the children by the parents at home on the occasion of this day.
 Many TV channels also present interesting stories for children on this day.